Why does sex quality improve as we get older?

 As people grow older, they become more familiar with work, acquire financial management skills, and deepen ties with loved ones.
 As time goes on, various skills are refined in both business and private, but past studies have said that the quality of sexual life gets worse as we get older.

-Some people think that 'sex is a monopoly patent for young people,' but in fact many people continue to seek sexuality even in their old age , and in the United States the majority of men and women 60 years of age and older are sexually active, There is also data that we are having sex a couple of times a month.
+'Sex is youth of proprietary,' but some people think, but, in fact, old age well into the sexuality many people continue to explore, the majority is sexually active of more than 60-year-old men and women in the United States, There is also data that we are having sex a couple of times a month.
 In addition, the number of conducting sex negotiations 2-3 months over the age of 60 means that it is doing sex negotiations more than most young people .
 In addition, it seems that elderly people regard sex as an important part of life.

 What is the quality of older people's sexuality worse if sexual intercourse is frequent?
 It is clear that this can be explained by the decline in physical health and sexual function with aging.
 However, in fact, the quality of sexual life may not have deteriorated, says The Conversation of foreign media.